guettli/intranets/README.md

 This is my personal opinionated point of view.
 Read them and create your own point of view.
 Please share your point of view, too!

+Raising obviousness is my passion.
+Our modern infrastructure is based on roads, water/gas/electricity supply.
+Clean, simple docs are the like good roads in a knowledge-worker environment.
+Raising obviousness helps to increase the efficiency.
+If something is unclear to me, than it is very likely that several other Staffpranos have the same issue (but just don't talk about this).

+I seek the answer (like everybody) and then I update the central docs (only few people do this).

+So it helps twice: I learn, and the learning process for new employees get improved.
+But you need to be careful: Too detailed information won't help (and gets outdated too soon).
+My goal is to provide a clear terminology and an overview.

 # What is an Intranet Wiki?